-Mac OS Catalina and later contains an additional feature called Voice Control, which lets you control your computer with your voice.
+Mac OS version Catalina and later versions offer an additional feature called Voice Control, which lets you control your computer with your voice.
 For example, you can open an application, dictate, and/or click buttons or menus all with your voice.
 Learn more about Voice Control here.

 Windows Voice Recognition

 Windows 10 and 11 have built-in speech recognition.
 Learn more about Windows voice recognition here.

 Zoom is Amherst College's audio and video conferencing application.
 Learn how to use Zoom's auto-captions and live transcripts here.

 Kurzweil 3000 and Firefly

 Kurzweil is a text-to-speech program with a large set of features that support study skills, reading, and writing.
 Amherst has a site license for Kurzweil which makes it available to every current employee and student to install on the device of their choice.
 Get started with Kurzweil.

 Current Mac and iOS operating systems provide a built-in text-to-speech tool, which can be found in the Accessibility settings.
 Learn more about Mac speech here.